Dr Cristina Delgado-Garcia

 2014: “Representations of precariousness in contemporary British theatre”.
 Role: Co-investigator.
 Principal Investigator: Prof Martin Middeke (Augsburg).
 Funding body: German Academic Exchange Service (DAAD).
 Funds: €6,690.

-I very welcome enquiries from potential PhD students interested in pursuing their project at the University of Glasgow focusing on any of these fields:
+I very much welcome enquiries from potential PhD students interested in pursuing their project at the University of Glasgow focusing on any of these fields:

 - Political theatres, socially-engaged theatre practice and delegated performance.